Research-Based

 (CDC)

-Folic acid is a specific nutrient of concern when it comes to prenatal care for women, which is why it is heavily encouraged in prenatal vitamin supplementation to help avoid congenital defects such as neural tube defects.
-A daily intake of only 400mcg of folic acid can prevent this condition from occurring during gestation.
+Folic acid represents a critical nutrient in prenatal care, making it heavily emphasized in prenatal vitamin supplementation to prevent congenital defects like neural tube defects.
+A daily intake of just 400mcg of folic acid can prevent this condition during gestation.

 prenatal supplement statistics folic acid